-10 things great salespeople do
+10 things great sales people do

-1. Have a sales process
+1. Great sales people have a great sales process

 You should have a sales process in place so you can measure and repeat the steps that work, and weed out ones that don’t.
 If you’re going in without a plan you’ll never truly know what works and what doesn’t, you won’t be able to test changes.